py-lama/bexy/README.md

 ## Docker Testing

-PyBox includes a Docker-based testing infrastructure that allows you to run tests in isolated containers.
+Bexy includes a Docker-based testing infrastructure that allows you to run tests in isolated containers.
 This ensures consistent test environments and makes it easier to test integration with other components.

 ### Using Docker Tests